-- (a) the tribunal shall consist of one arbitrator, who is to be fully legally qualified, admitted to the bar in any one or more of the countries where EMBL has a site, and who can evidence expertise in the field of personal data protection; - (b) in default of the parties' agreement as to the arbitrator, the appointing authority shall be the German Institution of Arbitration (DIS); - (c) the seat of the arbitration shall be Heidelberg (Germany); - (d) the law governing the arbitration shall be this Internal Policy; the statutory documents of EMBL; and the general principles governing the law of international organisations and the rules of general international law; - (e) the language of the arbitration shall be English, German, or French, at the discretion of the data subject; and - (f) the data subject agrees, where required, to sign a separate arbitration agreement setting out the nature of the dispute and submitting to arbitration in accordance with this article.
+- (a) the tribunal shall consist of one arbitrator, who is to be fully legally qualified, admitted to the bar in any one or more of the countries where EMBL has a site, and who can evidence expertise in the field of personal data protection; - (b) in default of the parties' agreement as to the arbitrator, the appointing authority shall be the German Institution of Arbitration (DIS); - (c) the seat of the arbitration shall be Heidelberg (Germany); - (d) the law governing the arbitration shall be this Internal Policy; the statutory documents of EMBL; and the general principles governing the law of international organisations and the rules of general international law: - (e) the language of the arbitration shall be English, German, or French, at the discretion of the data subject; and - (f) the data subject agrees, where required, to sign a separate arbitration agreement setting out the nature of the dispute and submitting to arbitration in accordance with this article.

-Article 24 - Sanctions
+Article 27 - Remedies and Sanctions

 - 1. The Data Protection Committee when deciding on complaints, and the ad-hoc arbitrator when deciding on appeal, shall have the power to award appropriate remedies to data subjects, including compensatory measures. - 2.
-An infringement of this Internal Policy may constitute misconduct under Section 2 5.01 of the Staff Rules.
+An infringement of this Internal Policy may constitute misconduct and shall be addressed in accordance with EMBL rules of procedure for disciplinary proceedings, Section 2 5.01 of the Staff Rules and Regulations and the EMBL Internal Policies on Whistleblowing (Internal Policy No. 69), on Investigation (Internal Policy No.72), on Hearings (Internal Policy No. 73), and Pre-assessment (Internal Policy N°75).

-Article 25 - Cooperation
+Article 28 - Cooperation

-EMBL will at all times co-operate with competent authorities in its host countries, its member states, and on an international and supranational level, in order to facilitate the proper administration of justice, and to ensure observance of applicable rules and regulations, including in the area of data protection or other similar national legislation.
+EMBL will at all times co-operate with competent authorities in its host countries, its member states, and on an international and supranational level, in the area of data protection.